Solar Power and Solar Panels for Camping and Caravanning

 Portable wind turbines have become more efficient in recent years and some Club members use them regularly, especially on extended stays.
 The wind turns the turbine blades and this kinetic energy rotates the shaft on a generator which outputs electricity to a charge controller.
 After this point the power management is similar to solar and is as shown in the previous illustration.
 In general a wind speed of more than 3m/s (6.7mph) is needed for the turbine to start producing a meaningful charge.
 However this will be produced day or night so over time they can have their merits for some users.
 They should be seen as a supplemental system to help with extended stays, when camping in poor weather or exposed locations.
 Ideally the turbine needs to be high up on a pole, which requires suitable tethering.
 You may need additional safety measures because of the potential hazard to other campers.
 Typical costs for a turbine and mounting kit start from around £500.

-Solar Panels are very popular and many caravan and motorhome manufactures now include roof-mounted systems as standard features although some will only support the battery during storage.
+Solar Panels are very popular and many caravan and motorhome manufacturers now include roof-mounted systems as standard features although some will only support the battery during storage.
 These are the photovoltaic (PV) type so they convert sunlight into electricity directly.
-For those who do not have a PV panel pre-installed or need more power, typical costs start from around £140 for a solar panel and mounting kit .
+For those who do not have a PV panel pre-installed or need more power, typical costs start from around £140 for a solar panel and mounting kit.
 However it’s worth understanding more about the way solar panels work and about their limitations.
-This will be covered later in this guide.
+This will be covered later in the guide.

 Taking into account complexity, set-up time and your chosen camping location, solar power is generally the more effective option for the majority of campers.